Rightway Career Consultants

 Student Visa

-Indian students require a Student Visa to study in New Zealand.
+Indian students require a student visa to study in New Zealand.
 This visa is typically valid for the course duration and allows students to work up to 20 hours per week during their studies and full-time during holidays.
 Applications should be submitted at least six weeks before departure via the official New Zealand Immigration website.

 Requirements for a Student Visa: